-Birth injury lawyer Chris Mellino welcomes you to contact our Cleveland office if you believe a medical mistake or negligence caused cerebral palsy, Erb’s palsy (brachial plexus injury), shoulder dystocia, hypoglycemia, brain damage, or complications such as preeclampsia.
+Birth injury lawyer Chris Mellino welcomes you to contact our Cleveland office if you believe a birth trauma or negligence caused cerebral palsy, Erb’s palsy (brachial plexus injury), shoulder dystocia, hypoglycemia, brain damage, or complications such as preeclampsia.

 What’s the Difference Between a Birth Defect and a Birth Injury?